GiacomoBenvenuti/GiacomoBenvenuti.github.io/RetinoProj/README.md

 # Retinotopy Model

 ## Primary visual cortex
 Most of V1 cortex is buried within the calcarine sulcus (*Fig1*).
-However, in macaques the retinotopic area representing the central area of the visual field (~until 5dva of eccentricity)is exposed and can be optically imaged (*Fig2*).
+However, in macaques and marmosets the retinotopic area representing the central area of the visual field (~until 5dva of eccentricity)is exposed and can be optically imaged (*Fig2*).

 <p align="center">
 <img src="./figures/retino3D.jpg" width="70%">